 The name of this velvet comes from the processing that requires the use of special needles to produce the typical fur and allows for the creation of a wide range of decorative motifs with multiple colors.

 Damask is a gorgeous light, silky, soft fabric with an iridescent brightness.
 The designs are very rich in details and stand out shiny on the dull background, or vice versa, thanks to the different way light reflects on the yarn.
-It’s a reversible fabric because the pattern is visible both on the front and the reverse side, but shiny and dull parts are opposite, just like in a photo’s negative.
+Although they aren’t reversible fabrics, their pattern is visible both on the front and the reverse side, but shiny and dull parts are opposite, just like in a photo’s negative.
 Of Chinese origin, it had a significant development in the city of Damascus, from which it took its name, and was used mainly for the furnishings of noble palaces and sacred vestments, also enriched with gold and silver thread decorations.

 Lampas is a precious fabric of ancient oriental origins.
 Its complex structure of warps and wefts makes it possible to create large designs with a three-dimensional effect that stand out clearly from the background.
 Often enriched with gold or silver threads, it spread during the Renaissance and throughout the Baroque period.
 In the second half of the 16th century it became the preferred fabric for clothing, but today it’s mainly used in furnishing (upholstery, curtains, luxury wallpaper) and for liturgical vestments.